jammm4332/afc-submit-wizard/README.md

 # AfC-submit-wizard

 A tool to help editors submit their already created drafts on English Wikipedia.
-The tool assists editors with placing {{AfC topic}}s, short descriptions, and WikiProject banners.
+The tool assists editors with placing {{AfC topic}}s, short descriptions, WikiProject banners, and AI disclosures.

 The goal is to help a draft writer get their draft found by reviewers that specialize in certain kinds of drafts.
 These various tags help specialist reviewers find the draft.